-If you are wondering about whether you are eligible to apply for a long-term residence permit in Turkey, the documents you’ll need, or if you can choose to become a citizen instead, keep on reading.
+If you are wondering whether you are eligible to apply for a long-term residence permit in Turkey, the documents you’ll need, or if you can choose to become a citizen instead, keep reading.

 However, some conditions are sought to be eligible to apply for a long-term residence permit.
 These are: